 What went wrong?

 These few spot checks point to something being wrong.
-Reading the study it appears they used a form of machine learning (ML) to categorize jobs.
-The form of ML they are using requires training data.
-They mark several jobs as being automatible or not, and then let the algorithm determine the rest.
+The study indicates they used a form of machine learning (ML) to categorize jobs.
+This form requires training data.
+They mark several jobs as being automatable or not and then let the algorithm determine the rest.

 The source of the data is O*Net, an online service from the department of labour in the US.
-Though the database provides a lot of details about several jobs, it was not intended for type of analysis — something pointed out by the researchers themselves.
-I did check a few of the jobs though and the descriptions and “facts” in the database are reasonable.
+Though the database provides a lot of details about several jobs, it was not intended for this type of analysis — something pointed out by the researchers themselves.
+I checked a few of the jobs though, and the descriptions and “facts” in the database are reasonable.

-A questionable step now was the researchers’ choice to choose only a few of the details from the DB.
-They hand-identified certain facts that determine how automatible a job is and appear to have used only those in their analysis.
-To me this seems a bit odd, and defeats the purpose of machine learning.
+A questionable step was the researchers’ choice to choose only a few of the details from the DB.
+They hand-identified particular facts that determine how automatable a job is and appear to have used only those in their analysis.
+This seems a bit odd and defeats the purpose of machine learning.
 If we already know the details that determine automation, why exactly are we doing the analysis?
-It seems like it’d make more sense to just use all of the details in the DB and use ML to figure out which ones are pertinent.
+It seems like it’d make more sense to use all of the details in the DB and use ML to figure out which ones are pertinent.

-In any case, to train the ML algorithm several of the jobs must be marked as either automatible or not.
-In the researchers own words, “Our label assignments were based on eyeballing the O∗ NET tasks and job description of each occupation.”
+In any case, to train the ML algorithm, several of the jobs must be marked as either automatable or not.
+In the researcher’s own words, “Our label assignments were based on eyeballing the O∗ NET tasks and job description of each occupation.”
 So I decided to check a few of their labels:

-- “Chefs and Head Cooks” are marked as 0 (not automatible) whereas “Cooks, Fast Food” are marked as 1 (automatible).
+- “Chefs and Head Cooks” are marked as 0 (not automatable) whereas “Cooks, Fast Food” are marked as 1 (automatable).
 This seems highly questionable.
-I understand the roles tend to differ in a restaurant, but to absolutely say one can be automated and the other absolutely not doesn’t seem valid.
+I understand the roles tend to differ in a restaurant but it seems invalid to absolutely say one can be automated and the other not.

-- “Waiters and Waitresses” are assigned a 0 (not automatible).
+- “Waiters and Waitresses” are assigned a 0 (not automatable).
 Given the presence of food automats, and indeed several automated restaurants this also seems like an invalid assignment.

-- “Technical Writers” is given a surprising value of 1 (automatible).
-This seems doubtful since it would require a computer to understand the profession it is documenting.
+- “Technical Writers” is given a surprising value of 1 (automatable), which is doubtful since it would require a computer to understand the profession it is documenting.
 Plus it’d have to form coherent sentences, which if I look at the current state of machine translation is a long way off.

-- “Concierges” are assigned 0 (not-automatible), but I have trouble even identifying one task they do that hasn’t already been put on a self-service website.
+- “Concierges” are assigned 0 (not-automatable), but I have trouble even identifying one task they isn’t already available on a self-service website.

 A machine learning panacea

 The scare of jobs being obsoleted by machines is a sensational topic.
 How robots and people coexist in the future is a big concern for many.
 It’s not surprising that the NPR and BBC latch onto such research (just as I’m riding the wave with my own writing).
-They might however have done a few checks on the source material first.
+They might, however, have done a few checks on the source material first.
 I expected more of these two organizations.
-Publishing the raw, unverified output a machine learning algorithm doesn’t seem wise.
+Publishing the raw, unverified output from a machine learning algorithm doesn’t seem wise.